dmlundeby/multi-juicer-guide/README.md

 This is a guide for deploying [MultiJuicer](https://github.com/iteratec/multi-juicer) on an Azure Kubernetes cluster, using bash scripts.
 It is based on two guides ([1](https://github.com/iteratec/multi-juicer/blob/main/guides/azure/azure.md), [2](https://github.com/iteratec/multi-juicer/blob/main/guides/azure/ssl.md)), and is designed to be easy to reproduce.

+When I have time, I will convert the shell scripts into Terraform/Pulumi.

 ## Prerequisites

 The guide assumes running a Linux terminal.
 If using Windows (which I currently do), I recommend using WSL.